Sunday, April 21, 2024

 The second memory was the music.
 Perhaps that’s why my babysitting family gifted me with the soundtrack album for Christmas the following year, which I listened to nonstop, despite my mother’s constant complaint that Streisand was just “yelling.”

 Mom was a choir singer with an excellent musical ear, but she and her contemporaries, who inhabited the tiny close-knit world of first-generation Dutch Americans, had been raised by Old-World parents who forbade their children to watch films or otherwise interact with popular culture.
-Although Mom snuck out to see The Wizard of Oz (naughty, naughty!), Judy Garland’s vocals apparently didn't ignite a life-long love affair with pop music; I later discovered a scrapbook Mom had lovingly created containing programs from church and school choir concerts.
-While she clearly possessed a devoted affection for vocal performance, Streisand's exquisite sound found no place in her heart.
+Although Mom snuck out to see The Wizard of Oz (naughty, naughty!), Judy Garland’s vocals apparently didn't ignite a life-long love affair with pop music; I later discovered a scrapbook Mom affectionately put together--programs from church and school choir concerts.
+While she clearly possessed a devoted affection for vocal performance, it was impossible that Streisand's exquisite sound would find a place in her heart.

 But I was mesmerized by the singer as was the rest of the world: I recently learned that 50 years ago, February 1974, the album's title song, “The Way We Were,” became the number one single on the US Billboard for three weeks, remaining in the top 100 for 24 weeks.
 It was Streisand’s first single to make it that far, which I found surprising, since she had been a star for more than a decade and The Way We Were was her fourteenth album.
 Yet the album’s title song was, indeed, her first number one.